zuzzas/bash_script_monitoring_packaging/README.txt

 # v1.0 : Luc Santeramo - 2016-05-03

 ******** What is it for ? ********

-"bash_script_monitoring.sh" is a library designed to monitor (all?) your bash script execution (tested on GNU/Linux et Solaris) with your monitoring tool (work only with Zabbix for the moment, but is ready to be adapted for other tools).
+"bash_script_monitoring.sh" is a library designed to monitor (all?) your bash script execution (tested on GNU/Linux et Solaris) with your monitoring tool (work only with Zabbix for the moment, but is ready to be adapted for other tools, or just email sending).

 ******** What's inside ? *********

 It's "just" a script using the power of "trap ERR"

 ******** How to use it ? *********